cloudify-cosmo/docs.getcloudify.org/content/plugins/using-plugins.md

 ---
 layout: bt_wiki
-title: Using plugins in your application
+title: Using Plugins in Your Application
 category: Docs
 draft: false
 weight: 50